 Evidence-based education applicable to current breastfeeding issues.

-An easy-to-understand care plan that addresses any issues, with a goal of resolving any challenges you are experiencing.
+An easy-to-understand care plan that addresses all issues, with a goal of resolving any challenges you are experiencing.

 A consultation report will be faxed to your obstetrician and your baby's pediatrician.

-After your visit, you will be provided with a detailed, coded Superbill that you can submit to your insurance company.
+** If you are out-of-network, it is suggested that you contact your insurance company prior to booking to obtain prior authorization.
 While many companies do cover lactation care, we cannot guarantee our services will be covered by your particular insurance carrier.

 *Your insurance policy is a contract between you and the insurance company.
 While every effort is made to utilize your benefits, the terms of your plan will prevail and the fees for services rendered are your responsibility.